pearmini/genji/docs/why-genji.md

 ## Genji is just Markdown

 Unlike some advanced tools like [Idyll](https://idyll-lang.org/docs), which introduce a comprehensive syntax for authoring complex interactive documents, Genji focuses on simplicity by sticking to just Markdown. **This means Genji is easy to learn, particularly for developers**.
-For beginners, there's only one rule to remember: fenced JavaScript code blocks marked with eval are executable and mountable.
+For beginners, there's only one rule to remember: fenced JavaScript code blocks marked with `eval` are executable and mountable.

-As demonstrated, simply adding an `eval` marker will make the following code block executable:
+As demonstrated, simply adding an `eval` directive will make the following code block executable:

 ````md
 ```js eval